jdsiemaszko/PropellerAcoustics/README.md

 Modules include:

-1) Hanson - implementing the Hanson model for propagating surface loadings to far-field pressure, both the standard far-field formulation from Hanson & Patrzych 1993 as well as the general extension from Roger & Moreau 2008 are included.
+1) Hanson - implementing the Hanson model for propagating loading harmonics to far-field pressure.
+Both the standard far-field formulation from Hanson & Patrzych (1993) as well as the general extension from Roger & Moreau (2008) are included.

 2) Tailored Green - module responsible for computing the Tailored and free-field Green's functions. instances for Free-field, Infinite Cylinder, and Semi-infinite Cylinder included.